Learn about Stax Accounts.

 The Security and Logging Accounts are each allocated to their own individual Foundation Account Types — the foundation-security Account Type and the foundation-logging Account Type, respectively.
 Both are protected by a mandatory Policy called the foundation Policy.
 This Policy protects resources within the Foundation accounts that provide your critical Stax services.

 Below is an overview of the Foundation Accounts that are provided as part of your Stax instance.

 The Stax Logging Account holds log records for Stax and AWS activity that occurs in your Stax environment and Stax AWS Accounts.
+As part of Account Assurance, Stax enables AWS Config, AWS CloudTrail, and AWS Systems Manager Agent logging on each of your Stax-managed AWS accounts.
+The logs generated by these services are sent to individual S3 buckets in your Logging account.
+Furthermore, if you have enabled VPC flow logs for VPCs created by Stax Networks, these logs will also be sent to your Logging account.
 Only users within your Stax instance can be granted access to these logs.

 The main purpose of the Logging Account is to store logging records of activity occurring in all of your Stax managed AWS Accounts, and to retain audit information pertaining to the Stax user management service provided when you are first set up.

 We recommend you also utilize this account for similar purposes for any of your workloads, so that the central Logging Account becomes the source of truth for all audit and log information that, if desired, would only be available to a select few users.